crf8472/libarcstk/DESIGN.md

 ## Macros

 - Avoid new macros whenever possible.
 Macros are the natural solution for inclusion guards.
 Avoid them for any other use.
-Using a macros when you could use a constant is considered a bug.
+Using a macro when you could use a constant is considered a bug.